ollypom/ee-kubeapps/monitoring/heapster/README.md

 $ kubectl -n kube-system create configmap adminconfig --from-file=kube.yml
 ```

-Now you are a position to great your 3 artefacts.
+Now you are a position to create your 3 artefacts.
 Including an ignress object
 which you probably want to customise :)